Our Services

 If you're wondering, "Why am I moving in my sleep?" here's what to remember:

-If you recognize these signs in yourself or someone you love, consider starting with Ubie's Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker to gain clarity about your symptoms, and then discuss the results with a healthcare professional.
+If you recognize these signs in yourself or someone you love, take the first step by using Ubie's free Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker to better understand your symptoms and get personalized recommendations before discussing them with a healthcare professional.

 Most importantly, speak to a doctor about any symptoms that are serious, worsening, or potentially life threatening.
 Early medical guidance can make a meaningful difference.